 - (c) Referee or Court proceedings.
-Except as ordered by the referee or this Court, the files, records, and proceedings before a referee or this Court under these Rules are not confidential. - (d) Expunction of records.
+Except as ordered by the referee or this Court, the files, records, and proceedings before a referee or this Court under these Rules are not confidential. - (d) Expunction of Records.
 The Director shall expunge records relating to dismissed complaints as follows: - (1) Destruction schedule.
 All records or other evidence of the existence of a dismissed complaint shall be destroyed three years after the dismissal; - (2) Retention of records.
-Upon application to a Panel by the Director, for good cause shown and with notice to the respondent and opportunity to be heard, records which should otherwise be expunded under this rule may be retained for such additional time not exceeding three years as the Panel deems appropriate.
+Upon application by the Director to a Panel Chair chosen in rotation by the Birector, for good cause shown and with notice to the respondent and opportunity to be heard, records which should otherwise be expunged under this rule may be retained for such additional time not exceeding three years as the Panel Chair deems appropriate.